jc1518/Autosam/README.md

 ![autosam_bot](design/autosam_bot.png)

 * Text file
-This a simple mode, just add all your redirects in a text file, one redirect per line.
+This allows you to do multiple redirects all in one go, just add all your redirects in a text file, one redirect per line.
 Then give it to autosam to process.
 ```bash
 # for adding new redirects
 ./autosam_v2.sh <file>